CrossfireX

-CrossfireX is a first-person shooter video game developed and published by Smilegate Entertainment for the Xbox One and Xbox Series X/S on February 10, 2022.
-It is the third installment in the Crossfire series.
+CrossfireX was a first-person shooter game developed and published by Smilegate Entertainment and released for Xbox One and Xbox Series X/S on February 10, 2022.
+The game was the third installment in the Crossfire series.
 Remedy Entertainment worked on the game's two single-player campaigns, which are also available on Crossfire HD.
-The game received generally negative reviews from critics.
+It received generally negative reviews from critics.

 On February 3, 2023, Smilegate announced that the game would shut down on May 18, 2023.

 Gameplay

-CrossfireX is a first-person shooter and the console version of Crossfire (2007).
+CrossfireX was a first-person shooter and the console version of Crossfire (2007).
 The free-to-play multiplayer component is similar to Counter-Strike: Global Offensive, which sees two opposing teams, representing two hostile private military factions, compete in game modes to complete objectives.
 Classic mode sees the attacking team attempting to plant a bomb while the defending team has to stop them.
 All players are equipped with standard weapons.
 The Spectre mode is a variation of the classic mode, though the attacking players are spectres, who are only equipped with knives but they can stay invisible when they are not moving.
 There is also a Modern mode, in which the two teams need to fight for maintaining control over two objective points in a map.

 The single-player portion, which is also found on Crossfire HD on PC in China, which would not be free-to-play, consists of several operations.
 Each operation includes several episodes.
 At launch, there would be two operations available.
 The story explores a global conflict between Black List and Global Risk, two private military factions.